dh4gan/waterhole/README.md

  3. The cosmic microwave background
  4. Absorption by the Earth's atmosphere

-Earth's atmospheric absorption data was pre-computed using the Planetary Spectrum Generator (assuming Mauna Kea conditions).
+Earth's atmospheric absorption data was pre-computed using the Planetary Spectrum Generator (assuming Mauna Kea conditions), and is saved in the file `atmosphere_wet.txt`.